titel-media/scoped-sentry-reporter/README.md

   ReporterManager.initSentry('YOUR_DSN@sentry.io/GOES_HERE', [/.*\/path\/to\/a\/file\.js/]);
 ```

-The conditional logic is based on Booleans and will log the error to the respective DSN if one of the urls in the `stackTraces` match one of the conditions.
+The conditional logic is based on the Boolean operator `or` and will log the error to the respective DSN if one of the urls in the `stackTraces` match one of the conditions.

 ```javascript
   ReporterManager.initSentry('YOUR_DSN@sentry.io/GOES_HERE', [